cloud8421/claudio-ortolina.org/content/posts/teaching-elixir.md

 When a person starts to submit code for review, we try and provide different layers of feedback:

 - At first, we focus only on functionality, so that things work as expected.
 At this stage, the purpose is to build confidence and get the person comfortable.
-- We address code quality and language conventions in subsequent PRs, so that changes can be reviewed separately and it’s clearer why they’re necessary.
+- We address code quality and language conventions in follow-up PRs, so that changes can be reviewed separately and it’s clearer why they’re necessary.
 - Reviews include links for self-learning, so that the person can explore on their own.
 - If a PR review becomes too long, we suggest a pairing session to discuss things directly.
 - We try to use proper names for all concepts, but try and be conservative about introducing too many ideas in the same feedback session.